Mia Farrow: 2000–present: Later film, television, and theater

 Farrow made her first feature film appearance in several years as Mrs. Baylock, a Satanic nanny, in the remake of The Omen (2006).
 Although the film received a lukewarm critical reception, Farrow's performance was widely praised.
 The Associated Press declared "thank heaven for Mia Farrow" and said her performance was "a rare instance of the new Omen improving on the old one."
 The Seattle Post-Intelligencer also praised her performance, describing it as "a truly delicious comeback role...
 Farrow [is] chillingly believable as a sweet-talking nanny from hell."

 Farrow subsequently appeared as the mother of a Manhattan attorney (played by Amanda Peet) in the romantic comedy The Ex (2007), also starring opposite Jason Bateman and Zach Braff.
 The film was poorly received by critics, with several writing that the cast's talents were underserved by the material.
 Farrow next voiced Daisy Suchot in Luc Besson's animated fantasy film Arthur and the Invisibles (2007).

 The following year, Farrow appeared in a supporting role opposite Danny Glover in Michel Gondry's comedy Be Kind Rewind (2008), playing the friend and patron of a video store operator in suburban New Jersey.
 She also provided voice narration for the documentary film As We Forgive (2008), which recounts the stories of two Rwandan women who confronted the individuals who murdered their families during the Rwandan genocide.
-In 2009, Farrow reprised her voice role as Daisy Suchot in Arthur and the Revenge of Maltazard, and again for Arthur 3: The War of the Two Worlds (2010).
-She was subsequently cast in a supporting role in the comedy-drama Dark Horse, directed by Todd Solondz, in which she played the mother of a stunted 35-year-old man.
+In 2009, Farrow reprised her voice role as Daisy Suchot in Arthur and the Revenge of Maltazard, and she also reprised it for Arthur 3: The War of the Two Worlds (2010).
+She was subsequently cast in a supporting role in the comedy-drama Dark Horse (2011), directed by Todd Solondz, in which she played the mother of a stunted 35-year-old man.

 In September 2014, Farrow returned to Broadway in the play Love Letters.
-The play was well received by critics, with Charles Isherwood of The New York Times deeming Farrow's performance "utterly extraordinary… as the flighty, unstable and writing-averse Melissa Gardner."
+The play was well received by critics, with Charles Isherwood of The New York Times deeming Farrow's performance "utterly extraordinary... as the flighty, unstable and writing-averse Melissa Gardner."
 In 2016, Farrow appeared with Faye Dunaway in an episode of the IFC mockumentary series Documentary Now!.
 In 2022 Farrow appeared in Ryan Murphy's Netflix series The Watcher.
+It was announced that Farrow would make her return to Broadway in the Jen Silverman play The Roommate starring opposite Patti LuPone at the Booth Theatre in August 2024.
+Daniel D'Addario of Variety wrote, "Farrow, in her greatest work on film, runs cool to the touch.
+Together, they modulate.
+LuPone will be the bigger star, perhaps, to a Broadway audience (with apologies to the producer who wanted to cast Annette Bening in the role).
+But it's Farrow audiences will swoon for".
+For her performance, she received her first Tony Award nomination for Best Actress in a Play.